Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### What is a peptide?
 Sequence of residues

+### Can all proteins be made into a crystal?
+No.

+### Can we predict structure for all protein sequences?
+No. For some, we can.

+### Why would we want to predict secondary structure?
+Strands and helices already tell us something about function.

+### Name two ways to get to the shape of a protein
+- By experiment (most accurate), for example X-ray crystallography
+- Computational biology -> predict it from the sequence

 ### Why is it a bad idea to only match residues that are exactly the same?
 - Some residues are more similar than others (two hydrophobic ones for example)
 - Function might be thus more similar than when switching with a very different aminoacid
+- Different residues can cause the same function

 ### What is the difference between local and global alignment?
-- Global -> Force the sequences to match end to end
+- Global
+  -> Forced to compare the sequences from end to end -> Assumes that both sequences have a single domain -> Every residue of the subsequence has to be matched to something
+- Local
-- Local -> Find best local match (cut out the two matching subsequences)
+  -> Find best local match (cut out the two matching subsequences) -> Allows ignoring subsequences that would decrease the alignment score -> Good for matching proteins with multiple domains

 ### What is homology?
 - Two genes / proteins have a common ancestor
-- Might have similar function
+- -> differ in sequence, but often have similar structure and similar function

-### Why does brute force for aligning sequences globally not work?
-What is the DP solution for this?
+### How does brute force work for global alignments?
-- Have to select the gaps -> factorial down to gap number
-DP:
+- Needleman Wunsch
+- Dynamic programming
 - Write both sequences as row names and column names
 - Write a 1 where two letters match, 0 otherwise
 - Go from top left to (right / down / right and down) and sum up the values
+- Optionally allow gaps in between the proteins and not just at start and end
 - Optionally give a gap penalty for the right and down movement

 ### How can you enforce a low number of connected blocks in a global alignment?
 - Instead of linear gap penalty, penalize gap opening and gap extension separately (typically gap opening = 10 * gap extension)

 ### What does the Needleman Wunsch algorithm do?
-TODO
+- Dynamic programming
+- Global alignments
+- Write both sequences as row names and column names
+- Write a 1 where two letters match, 0 otherwise
+- Go from top left to (right / down / right and down) and sum up the values
+- Optionally allow gaps in between the proteins and not just at start and end
+- Optionally give a gap penalty for the right and down movement

 ### What does the Smith Waterman algorithm do?
-TODO
+- Local alignments

 ### How can you decide, which alignment is best?
 - Ultimately, you can see if the structure is the same / the function is the same
-- But more directly, you look at how many other proteins match with this alignment (GQ for example) and evaluate, how meaningful this alignment is
+- But more directly, you look at how many other proteins match with this alignment (GQ for example) and evaluate, how meaningful this alignment is -> again, signal values of proteins, which we know they have similar structure, vs background distribution in database

 ### What is a scoring matrix?
 Give an example and explain how it was created
 - Gives the alignment score for two amino acids in a sequence alignment
 - Example BLOSUM62
   - Took a bunch of proteins for which they knew that they had similar structure
+  - Go through all pairs of proteins
-  - Compute log odds (observed frequency of AB at same indey / expected frequency of AB at same index)
+  - Compute log odds (observed frequency of AB at same index / expected frequency of AB at same index = M / p)
   - -> Aminoacid with high number on diagonal (W=17) almost never occurred instead of another aminoacid

 ### Why does the Blosum62 matrix have different values on the diagonal?